ggez/ggez/README.md

 the `Context` and an instance of your `EventHandler` to run your game's main loop.

+## Getting started

+For a quick tutorial on ggez, see the [Hello ggez](https://github.com/ggez/ggez/blob/master/docs/guides/HelloGgez.md) guide in the `docs/` directory.

 ## Examples

 See the `examples/` directory in the source.
 Most examples show off